Fort Mackinac

 The first thing I saw on entering the fort was a cannon pointed in the general direction of town.

 Where's Captain Jack Sparrow?
 The Good Fortune is a Mackinac Island Ferry Company boat mocked up to look like a pirate ship.
-Like the other ferries, it also provides transportation between Mackinac Island and the mainland, though it does so more slowly and with greater attention to swashbuckling.
+Like the other ferries, it also provides transportation between Mackinac Island and the mainland, though it does so more slowly and with greater emphasis on swashbuckling.

 "Where's the Kaboom?
 There's Supposed to be an Earth Shattering Kaboom!"